brimdata/brimcap/docs/Custom-Brimcap-Config.md

       filter event_type=="alert" | put this := shape(alert) | rename ts := timestamp
 ```

-A full description of all that's possible with shaping configurations is beyond
+A full description of all that's possible with shapers is beyond
 the scope of this article.
-However, this configuration is quite simple and can
+However, this script is quite simple and can
 be described in brief.

 1. The `type alert` defines the names, [data types](https://github.com/brimdata/zed/blob/main/docs/formats/zson.md#33-primitive-values),